AdelKS/ZeCalculator/readme.md

 - Has little dependencies for easy packaging
 - Faster repetitive evaluation of math objects, once the user has properly defined every math object.

-#### Design
+#### Design goals
 The approach is to implement the concept of a "math world":
-- Within a "math world", objects can reach and call each other for querying and evaluation.
+- [x] Within a "math world", objects can reach and call each other for querying and evaluation.
-  - Every instance of `MathWorld` is based on a `default world` that contains the usual functions and constants.
+  - [x] Every instance of `MathWorld` is based on a `default world` that contains the usual functions and constants.
-- C++ functions can be added to a world, which makes it extendable.
+- [x] C++ functions can be added to a world, which makes it extendable.
-- A math world can be locked -- i.e. objects cannot be modified by the user (except global constants) -- so that evaluation can become faster with less runtime checks & lookups.
+- [ ]  A math world can be locked -- i.e. objects cannot be modified by the user (except global constants) -- so that evaluation can become faster with less runtime checks & lookups.

 #### Current example code

-The library is still in its early stages, but it can already parse and evaluate function expressions
+The library is still in its early stages, but it can already parse and evaluate math expressions
 ```c++
 #include <zecalculator/zecalculator.h>